 HCK (HCK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with HCK include adenoid squamous cell carcinoma and hiv-1.
-Among its related pathways are IL6-mediated signaling events and Immune System.
+Diseases associated with HCK include Adenoid Squamous Cell Carcinoma and Hiv-1.
+Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and Nef-mediates down modulation of cell surface receptors by recruiting them to clathrin adapters.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for HCK Gene